wncc/learners-space/Machine Learning/Week2/README.md

 ---

-* This **[article's](http://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/03/lecture-03.pdf)** sections 2 and 3 explain the concept of Linear Regression as a Statistical Model, where you can calculate certain statistical quantities to determine and improve the accuracy of your model.
-This is known as **Optimisation**.
+* For a quick overview of Gradient Descent, head **[here](https://medium.com/@saishruthi.tn/math-behind-gradient-descent-4d66eb96d68d)**

-* This **[link](https://www.coursera.org/learn/machine-learning/lecture/Z9DKX/gradient-descent-for-multiple-variables)** here explains an optimisation technique for Machine learning models, (Linear Regression in our case), known as **Gradient Descent** to reach at the minima of the **[Cost Function](https://www.coursera.org/lecture/machine-learning/cost-function-rkTp3)** so as to arrive at the optimum parameters/weights, i.e., find a value of *Θ* (the weight vector) such that the prediction of our model is the most accurate.
+* This **[video](https://www.coursera.org/learn/machine-learning/lecture/Z9DKX/gradient-descent-for-multiple-variables)** here explains an optimisation technique for Machine learning models, (Linear Regression in our case), known as **Gradient Descent** to reach at the minima of the **[Cost Function](https://www.coursera.org/lecture/machine-learning/cost-function-rkTp3)** so as to arrive at the optimum parameters/weights, i.e., find a value of *Θ* (the weight vector) such that the prediction of our model is the most accurate.
 And this is what we mean by **Model Training**, provide training data to the model, then the model is optimized according to the training data, and the predictions become more accurate.
 This process is repeated every time we provide new training data to the model.

-* To dive into the math behind Gradient Descent, head **[here](https://medium.com/@saishruthi.tn/math-behind-gradient-descent-4d66eb96d68d)**
+* (Optional) This **[article's](http://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/03/lecture-03.pdf)** sections 2 and 3 explain the concept of Linear Regression as a Statistical Model, where you can calculate certain statistical quantities to determine and improve the accuracy of your model.
+This is known as **Optimisation**.

 ### Segmented Regression